threedaymonk/footswitch/README.md

 Four footswitches share a common connection to ground (pin 0).
 The other terminal of each is connected to pins 0-3 respectively.
 The code can be adjusted for more or fewer switches.

-## Customisation

-The USB MIDI device ID can be set by redefining `STR_PRODUCT` in the Makefile.
-Run `make clean` followed by `make` after changing this.